Mathématique: Chapter 3

 “Quite sure,” Rush said.

-“Don’t drink and derive, I guess,” Young replied with a shrug.
+“Don’t drink and derive, I guess.”
+Young shrugged.

 “I read it on a shirt.”